Grigory Gagarin: Personal life

 Gagarin was married twice.
 His first wife was Anna Nikolaievna Dolgorukova (1823–1845), with whom he had a daughter, Princess Yekaterina Grigoryevna Gagarina (1844–1920).
 Anna Nikolaievna died a few days after giving birth to the daughter.

-On 29 August 1848 he married Sofiya Andreievna Dashkova (7 July 1822 - 20 December 1908), the daughter of Andrei Vasiliyevich Dashkov and the niece of Dmitri Vasiliyevich Dashkov, a former Minister of Justice.
+On 29 August 1848 he married Sofia Andreevna Dashkova (7 July 1822 – 20 December 1908), the daughter of Andrei Vasiliyevich Dashkov and the niece of Dmitri Vasiliyevich Dashkov, a former Minister of Justice.

 In 1848-1855 he lived in Tiflis serving under Mikhail Semyonovich Vorontsov.
 Among the military and administrative duties, Gagarin did a lot of works for the city.
 He built a theater there, frescoed the Tbilisi Sioni Cathedral, and restored frescoes of the old Georgian cathedrals, including the Betania monastery.
-By this time were born the first children from his second marriage: Prince Grigory in 1850; Princess Mariya (Tiflis, 14 June 1851 - Cannes, 2 August 1941), from whose marriage with Mikhail Nikolaievich Raievsky (1841–1893) she had beside seven other children Irina Mikhailovna Raievskaya, the morganatic wife of George, Duke of Mecklenburg; and Princess Anastasia in 1853.
+By this time were born the first children from his second marriage: Prince Grigory in 1850; Princess Mariya (Tiflis, 14 June 1851 – Cannes, 2 August 1941), from whose marriage with Mikhail Nikolaievich Raievsky (1841–1893) she had beside seven other children Irina Mikhailovna Raievskaya, the morganatic wife of George, Duke of Mecklenburg; and Princess Anastasia in 1853.